-13 Issues to be addressed in the SIS
+13 Issues to be addressed in SIS

-The following provides a preliminary scope of work for the subsequent SIS for IR#370.
 The SIS will include a more comprehensive assessment of the technical issues and requirements to interconnect generation as requested.
 It will include contingency analysis, system stability and ride through and operation following a contingency (N-1 operation).
 The SIS must determine the facilities required to operate this facility at full capacity, withstand any contingencies (as defined by the criteria appropriate to the location) and identify any restrictions that must be placed on the system following a first contingency loss.
 The SIS will confirm the options and ancillary equipment that the customer must install to control flicker, voltage and ensure that the facility has the required ride-through capability.
 The SIS will be conducted in accordance with the GIP with the assumption that all appropriate higher-queued projects will proceed and the facilities associated with those projects are installed.